Typology of MEED

-MEED warriors are not bound to a certain type of knife, axe, sickle or to their own weapons.
-They neither cultivate a special weapon culture nor do they carry any with them in everyday life.
-In civil life they are therefore usually not recognizable as MEED Warriors.
+MEED-Warriors traditionally live by the principles of improvisation and letting go, which are part of their unwritten code.
+The special feature of the MEED is to take advantage of the opponent’s weapons and turn them against him or to use random objects from the surroundings as improvised weapons.
+MEED-Warriors are not bound to a certain type of knife, axe, sickle or to their own weapons.
+They neither cultivate a special weapon culture nor do they carry one with them in everyday life.
+In civilian life they are therefore usually not recognizable as MEED-Warriors.

-Another special feature of MEED is the throwing technique, in which any knife-like objects are used as throwing weapons.
-It is historically handed down that Pahuyuth Free-Warriors made hand-length throwing spikes from branches or bamboo canes whose tips were charred to harden them.
-On contact with the enemy forces they were thrown at the opponents.
-Injuries caused in this way could be decisive for the course of the battle under certain circumstances.
+A further special feature of the MEED is the knife throwing technique, in which any knife-like objects are converted into throwing weapons.
+It is historically handed down that Pahuyuth Free-Warriors made hand-long throwing spears from branches or bamboo canes, whose tips were charred to harden them.
+In case of enemy contact they were thrown at the enemy.
+Injuries caused in this way could under certain circumstances be decisive for the battle.